Marmelodov/PromptCrafter-API/docs/tutorials/create-prompt.md

 ## What to do if the request doesn't work

-The table below shows the error codes you might encounter, what each means, and what you can do to fix them.
+Here are error codes you might encounter, what each means, and what you can do to fix them.

 | Status | Example response body | Meaning | How to fix |
 |--------|----------------------|---------|------------|